MooersLab/voice-in-plus-commands/README.md

 ## Purpose

-I share this library to help others add voice-to-text to their work flows.
+I share this library to help others add voice-to-text to their workflows.
-I expect that this library will be used largely to inspire the creation of commands that are more relevant to the reader.
+This library will be used largely to inspire the creation of commands that are more relevant to the reader.

 ## Disclaimer
 This is a programming tool, not an educational tool.